- When will a decision be made to close the College?

-When the college announces a delayed opening, any class with at least 45 minutes of class time remaining after the college opens will be held (for example, if the College opens at 10:00 a.m., a 9:30-10:45 a.m. class will begin at 10:00 a.m.).
+When the College announces a delayed opening, any class with at least 45 minutes of class time remaining after the College opens will be held (ex. if the College opens at 10:00 a.m., a 9:30-10:45 a.m. class will begin at 10:00 a.m.).
 This procedure applies to all credit classes.

 The safety of students and employees is the most important consideration.
 Sometimes decision makers get information indicating that the College should close at times that do not exactly coincide with the beginning and ending of every class.
 It is better to cancel the class in this case than to keep the students when conditions are getting dangerous.
 NOVA’s classes do not all start and stop on a uniform schedule.
 Any early closing time is likely to interrupt some classes.

 The College uses several media sources to announce delays and closings.
 These may be found on our website under “Emergency Preparedness: Closing Information.”
 Closings and delays will also be posted on the NOVA home page.
 If you must call, call the Call Center at 703.323.3000 or 703.330.3770 (Prince William County).
 Messages will be posted there as soon as a decision to close is made.
 Do not call College offices to ask about closing.